2026 North Queensland Cowboys season

-The 2026 North Queensland Cowboys season will be the 32nd in the club's history.
-Coached by Todd Payten and captained by Reuben Cotter and Tom Dearden, they will compete in the NRL's 2026 Telstra Premiership.
+The 2026 North Queensland Cowboys season was the 32nd in the club's history.
+Coached by Todd Payten and captained by Reuben Cotter and Tom Dearden, they competed in the NRL's 2026 Telstra Premiership.

-The club will play its first game in the United States in 2026 when they play their Round 1 fixture against the Newcastle Knights in Las Vegas.
+The club played its first game in the United States in 2026 with their Round 1 fixture against the Newcastle Knights in Las Vegas.
+They finished 8th, returning to the finals, but were eliminated by the Cronulla-Sutherland Sharks.